Special tilting modules for algebras with positive dominant dimension: Examples

 so the image of the universal map is

 as claimed in Theorem~\ref{shifted-intexts}. \end{exa}

 \begin{exa} A simple but instructive family of examples is the following.
-Let $A$ be the path algebra of a linearly oriented $\mathsf{A}_n$ quiver modulo the radical squared, and take $E$ basic with $\add{E}=\add(A\oplus\kdual A)$.
-Then $E$ is $(n-1)$-cluster-tilting, and so $\Gamma=\End_A(E)^{\op}$ is an $(n-1)$-Auslander algebra, with dominant and global dimension $n$, and its families of shifted and coshifted algebras coincide by Theorem~\ref{tilt-cotilt-dAG}.
+Let $A$ be the path algebra of a linearly oriented $\mathsf{A}_n$ quiver modulo the ideal generated by all paths of length $2$, and take $E$ basic with $\add{E}=\add(A\oplus\kdual A)$.
+Then $E$ is $(n-1)$-cluster-tilting, so $\Gamma=\End_A(E)^{\op}$ is an $(n-1)$-Auslander algebra, with dominant and global dimension $n$, and its families of shifted and coshifted algebras coincide, with $\shiftalg{k}\cong\coshiftalg{n-k}$, by Theorem~\ref{tilt-cotilt-dAG}.